 Every human and nonhuman life has value in themselves.
 It means that every ecosystem component- be it man, flower, or animal – has its value.

 And the value is independent of its usefulness to any other parts.
 Let me illustrate this with an example.
-Let us suppose there is a bush that doesn’t provide us oxygen nor food to humans.
+Let us suppose there is a bush that doesn’t provide oxygen or food to humans.

 So, what is the use of that bush?
 Is it not a part of ecology?
-Albeit it does not serve humans’ purpose, The shrub is an integral part of the environment.
+Although it does not serve humans’ purpose, the shrub is an integral part of the environment.